← All beaches & hotels

 ⚠️ The 72-Hour Rain Rule

 The Hawaii Department of Health recommends staying out of the ocean for at least 72 hours after heavy rain, even if the water looks clear.
-Hanauma Bay is relatively well-protected from runoff because there are no major streams feeding into it.
-After island-wide heavy rain, some turbidity can occur from hillside runoff into the bay, but bacteria contamination is rare here.
-The bay may close during severe weather.
+Hanauma Bay is relatively well-protected from runoff because there are no major streams feeding into it, but island-wide heavy rain can still affect clarity and conditions.
+The preserve may close during severe weather or operational changes.

 Visiting Hanauma Bay